PagiY/simple-weather-app/README.md

 ## Description

-A weather app that uses HTML Geolocation API to acquire user location and send request to openweathermap API to retrieve weather data.
-Built using Django, HTML, CSS, JavaScript.
+A weather app that uses HTML Geolocation API to acquire user location and send request to openweathermap API to retrieve weather and forecast data.
+Built using Django, HTML, CSS, and JavaScript.

 ## Getting Started